-- 1. Mastery of content

-- 2. Intellectual and creative skills

 - 3. Personal and social responsibility

 - 4. Intercultural and global understanding

 - 5. Integration of learning

 - 6. Preparation for career and beyond

 We list these learning goals here because the Chicago Quarter forms part of the common core of the Liberal Studies Program.
 For a complete articulation of the LSP Learning Goals, see: